kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

-`Workload` API, which continues to represent the static policy configuration of a true workload, starts to contain the definition of templates for the `CompositePodGroup` objects, similar to how it already did so for the `Podgroup` objects.
+`Workload` API, which continues to represent the static policy configuration of a true workload, starts to contain the definition of templates for the `CompositePodGroup` objects, similar to how it already did so for the `PodGroup` objects.
 To clearly reflect the hierarchical nature of a workload, templates themselves are evolved into a tree-like structure.